diego-cores/BackPy-binance-connector/README.md

 ## 📦 How to install backpy-binance-connector with pip

+This module needs to have backpyf>=0.9.70b3 installed, download it
+from: https://github.com/diego-cores/BackPy or install it with the command 'pip install .[backpyf]'.

 1. Download the latest version from GitHub
 - Go to this project GitHub page.
 - Download the ZIP file of the latest version of the project.